 During the school year, the PTA board meets monthly.
 Parents with students currently attending ASIJ are welcome to attend.
 The board usually meets in-person at either the Chofu campus or the Early Learning Center (ELC) in Roppongi.
 When in-person meetings are not feasible, the board meets virtually.
 For the meeting schedule, check the calendar.
 The PTA publishes Meeting Minutes for each board meeting.

-To attend a meeting, email PTA Secretary Grace Swaine at secretary@pta.asij.ac.jp for details about the meeting location.
+To attend a meeting, email PTA Secretary Emalynn Campbell at secretary@pta.asij.ac.jp for details about the meeting location.

-The PTA is governed by a Constitution and Bylaws, which were most recently updated in spring 2025.
+The PTA is governed by a Constitution and Bylaws, which were most recently updated in Spring 2026.

 Indre Mackeviciute